 CAOT 1 Keyboarding I 3

 CAOT 82 Microcomputer Software Survey in the Office 3

 Finance 8 Personal Finance & Investments 3

 Mgmt 33 Personnel Management 3

-Cooperative Edu cation (work experience) courses 2-4
+Cooperative Edu ıcation (work experience) courses 2-4

-INTRODUCTION TO BUSINESS (UC:CSU) 3 UNITS 1
+INTRODUCTION TO BUSINESS (UC:CSU) 3 UNITS

 Prerequisite: None | Lecture 3 hours The student will learn the various forms of business organizations.
+The student will study business organizations.
 The student will study business management, organization, financing and marketing, and will also become acquainted with the risks involved in business and with government's role in business.